 In online financial discussions, there are bears and bulls, boomsters and doomsters.

-Sadly, the curse of investing debates and discussions is that the bear case looks / sounds smarter.
+Sadly, the curse of investing debates is that the bear case often sounds smarter.

-To add the spurious impression of evidence, the doomsters often back up their argument with a link to some crappy online article…YEAH, BUT WHADDABOUT THIS?!?
+To add the impression of evidence, the doomsters often include a link to some crappy online news article…YEAH, BUT WHADDABOUT THIS?!?

-This has always been so but particularly during 2020 during which, to be fair, there has been no shortage of apocalyptic news.
+This has been particularly so during 2020 during which, to be fair, there has been no shortage of apocalyptic news.

-How can a global tracker be down only ~5% when eny fule kno that we are in a global pandemic and slow-motion economic train-wreck?
+For example, how can a global tracker be down only ~5% year to date [note: posted on 9 June 2020] when eny fule kno that we are in a global pandemic and slow-motion economic train-wreck?

 My third point is that the stockmarket is looking forward.
-All the news you are seeing relates to what happened yesterday.
-It takes time for official economic data to be gathered, analysed and released.
-The economic data you are seeing reflects how the world was last year, last quarter or last month.
+All the news you are seeing relates to what happened in the past.
+It takes time for official economic data to be gathered, analysed and released so the data The News reports today reflects how the world was last month, last quarter or last year.

-The stockmarket is like a gigantic super-computer that gathers information, reflects uncertainty, weighs up all the bets placed and produces prices that reflect that information and that uncertainty.
+The stock market is like a gigantic supercomputer that gathers information, reflects uncertainty, weighs up all the bets placed and produces prices that reflect (discount) that information and uncertainty.
 In the jargon, the stockmarket is “efficient”.
 That means it reflects the available information and uncertainty well enough that you can’t beat the market by reading newspapers, broker research or listening to your mate Dave down the pub.

-So this is the problem in the stockmarket: we know it does crazy things from time to time, but we can only know for sure in retrospect after The Fat Lady Has Sung.
+So the stock market is not 100% efficient.
+It is not some all-powerful god.
+But it’s got far more processing power than any one person (or one team of people).
+This is the problem in the stock market: we know it gives strange results from time to time, but we can only know if it was wrong for sure later: after the bubble is over and The Fat Lady Has Sung.

-This is what Howard Marks calls “Level One Thinking”.
-Level One Thinking makes an observation but doesn’t consider the knock-on effects or the reactions of other players in the game.
+This is what Howard Marks calls “Level One Thinking” where people make an observation but don’t consider the knock-on effects or the reactions of other players in the game.

 What is second-level thinking?